Feelings of grief

 These intense feelings and their unpredictability should lessen as you move through the stages of grief.
 But it’s normal for certain dates, events and memories to bring them back to the surface.

-Complicated feelings and returning to yourself
+Complicated feelings of grief and returning to yourself

 The sadness and pain that you feel at the loss of someone can be complicated by additional feelings of guilt, anger, despair, hopelessness, loneliness, fear, shame and jealousy.